 - RA Rates:

-Visitor Tips and News About 5,000 Relics of St. Anthony's Chapel
+Visitor Tips and News About 5,000 Relics in St. Anthony's Chapel

 I'm not a religious person, but this left me in awe.
 Even from a strictly historical point of view, this collection is staggering; the reliquaries themselves will leave art aficionados panting, and the relics themselves (bones, skulls, pieces of the True Cross, to name a few) could potentially choke a person up.
 Again, I'm not religious, but there were times during the tour where tears stung my eyes.

 You are free to peruse the chapel on your own, but I highly recommend taking the tour.
 It takes about an hour and the information the guides will tell you is extremely interesting (Carol was the guide the day I went and at first I thought she could see right through to my black soul, but she ended up being super-friendly and easy to talk to; I even asked a Pee Wee in the Alamo-question at the end and she didn't treat me like an idiot.).

 Don't forget to stop at the gift shop across the street, which shills memorabilia for any saint your heart desires, books about the chapel, holy water, etc. Upstairs is a tiny museum for Father Mollinger, the priest who brought the relics to America in the 1800s.[Erin Honestly, 12/08/2011]